-- A transnational report that will offer in-depth insights on the state of play in each of the participating countries regarding the opportunities for initial and continued education of ECEC staff on topics concerning inclusive ECEC of children with intellectual disabilities.
+- A transnational report that offers in-depth insights on the state of play in each of the participating countries regarding the opportunities for initial and continued education of ECEC staff on topics concerning inclusive ECEC of children with intellectual disabilities.

-- An e-Learning course that will encompass the design, development and piloting of an eLearning course for ECEC staff, with the aim to strengthen their attitudes, knowledge, values, and skills.
+- An e-Learning course that encompasses the design, development and piloting of an eLearning course for ECEC staff, with the aim to strengthen their attitudes, knowledge, values, and skills.
 These skills are central to ensuring that ECEC settings are welcoming and inclusive of children with intellectual disabilities.

 - A handbook on Fostering a Culture of Inclusion.
-The design, development and piloting of this handbook for ECEC staff on fostering inclusive environments for children with intellectual disabilities will be done through engaging and collaborating with colleagues, children, parents and other community members.
+The design, development and piloting of this handbook for ECEC staff on fostering inclusive environments for children with intellectual disabilities was done through engaging and collaborating with colleagues, children, parents and other community members.

 - TEATR GRODZKI (coordinator) (Poland)